 A bolt's diameter isn't all you need to know to buy a nut to fit it.
 A bolt a quarter-inch in diameter might have 20, 28 or even 32 threads per inch, and a nut that fit one would not fit another.

 The relationship between diameter and number of threads per inch is standardized in a number of series, the most common in the United States being UNC and UNF.
-(The big exception is automobiles since the 1970's, which use metric thread.)
+(The big exception is automobiles since the 1970's, which use metric threads.)
 A more complete sizing of a quarter-inch bolt's thread might be ¼-20 UNC or ¼-28 UNF.
 A few examples:

 A table of UNC and UNF thread sizes up to 1 inch in diameter.

 Most stores now also sell machine screws and bolts in metric sizes.
 The metric sizes are described in a different way, for example “M3.5 × 1.2”.
 The number following “M” is the nominal diameter in millimeters; the number following “×” is the pitch (also in millimeters), which is the distance from one thread to the corresponding point on the next thread.
 Metric sizes are described in this table.

 The thread situation, though complicated now, was much worse in the past.
 If you deal with imported equipment or anything manufactured before the end of the Second World War, consult the index of entries on national series.

 An engineer must provide a much more precise description of a fastener.
 A description of an inch-based fastener might look like this:

 The “2B” is a tolerance class.
 The standards for a thread series include specifications of tolerances.
 Most specify several different classes, because for some uses a close fit is essential, while achieving it for other uses would be a waste of money.
 For example, the old American National series had four classes of tolerance: Loose-fit (class 1), Free-fit (class 2), Medium-Fit (class 3), and Close-fit (class 4).
 The names are self-explanatory.
 For a fuller and more current description of classes, go to inch fit for inch-based and metric fit for metric.

 The “21” is the gaging system number, as defined in ASME/ANSI B1.3M.